agharley/sustdev/part-2-anthropocene/index.md

-# Part 2: The Anthropocene as a Complex Adaptive System
+# Part II: The Anthropocene as a Complex Adaptive System

-Welcome to this section!
-Units and resources will appear here as they are created.
+[Text about part II]
 ---

 ## Units